 Roof runoff is collected and channeled into the downspouts by aluminum gutters fastened to the rafter tails.
-The gutters and downspouts are properly installed.
+The gutters and downspouts are properly installed and are performing their intended function.
 Gutters should be cleaned regularly to prevent clogging and overflow.